-The Drake public relations major is one of fewer than 40 programs worldwide honored with the prestigious Certification in Education for Public Relations.
+The Drake Public Relations major is one of only 45 programs worldwide honored with the prestigious Certification in Education for Public Relations.

-Depending on your interests and aspirations, you might choose a double major or dual degree in political science, business, marketing, history, psychology, or sociology.
+Depending on your interests and aspirations, you might choose a double major, in addition to your PR degree, in political science, business, marketing, history, psychology, or sociology.

 During your senior year, you'll collaborate with other PR majors to create a complete multimedia campaign for a local nonprofit client, putting your skills to work in a real-world setting and developing a powerful piece for your professional portfolio.

 What can you do with a Public Relations degree?
 You can be a public relations spokesperson or strategist for corporations, small businesses, government bodies, nonprofit organizations, or at PR and marketing agencies.
 You can work in media relations, government relations, employee relations, or investor relations.
 You can organize special events, be a speechwriter or fundraiser, work in corporate communications and counseling, strategic planning, and crisis communication.

 Learn more about one of the best public relations schools and what the major has to offer!

 Kristen Hemmings, JO’12, won the PRSA Health Academy Scholarship to attend the PRSA International Conference.
 This photo was taken on a tour of the Library of Congress in Washington, D.C.